Roozbehsn/Attention-Is-All-You-Need-From-Scratch/README.md

 2. Create a feature branch (`git checkout -b feature/your-feature`).
 3. Make your changes and commit them with a clear message.
 4. Push to your fork and open a pull request describing what you changed and why.

-Bug reports and suggestions are just as welcome as code — feel free to open an issue. you can also reach out via email at rseyednozadi@gmail.com.
+Bug reports and suggestions are just as welcome as code — feel free to open an issue.

+You can also reach out via email at rseyednozadi@gmail.com.

 ## License